 Students are urged to consult an advisor before pursuing the joint J.D./M.P.A. degree.

 Joint degree students must fulfill the requirements of both degrees.
-Western Michigan University Thomas M. Cooley Law School students may transfer a maximum of six credit hours and waive three credit hours of PADM 6110 (Administrative Law and Government Regulation) applied to one of four M.P.A. concentrations (health care administration, human resources administration, nonprofit leadership and administration, and public management) with an advisor's approval.
-The combination of transfers and waiver reduces the M.P.A. program requirement for in-career students from 39 to 30 credit hours.
+Western Michigan University Thomas M. Cooley Law School students may transfer a maximum of six credit hours and waive three credit hours of PADM 6110 (Legal and Regulatory Environment of Public Service) or equivalent course applied to one of four M.P.A. concentrations (health care administration, human resources administration, nonprofit leadership and administration, and public management) with an advisor's approval.
+The combination of transfers and waiver may reduce the M.P.A. program requirement for in-career students from 36 to 27 credit hours.

-M.P.A. students may transfer to the Western Michigan University Thomas M. Cooley Law School J.D. program a maximum of six credit hours of M.P.A. courses and three credit hours of PADM 6000 (Historical and Legal Foundation of American Public Administration) or other appropriate M.P.A. core courses.
+M.P.A. students may transfer to the Western Michigan University Thomas M. Cooley Law School J.D. program a maximum of six credit hours of M.P.A. courses and three credit hours of PADM 6000 (Fundamentals and Ethics of Public Service) or other appropriate M.P.A. core courses.